Bricktech2000/Notes/notes/improved expression evaluation.md

 the video above does _not_ break the principle stated above. the following rule would solve the issue outlined in the video above:

-> **rule**: when solving an equation by applying operations on both sides of an equality, the resulting equality must be equivalent to the original equality.
+> **rule** when solving an equation by applying operations on both sides of an equality, the resulting equality must be equivalent to the original equality.

 below are some applications of the rule above